 This section describes the methodology used to establish the regional target inventories and controlled inventories for 2023.
-Because the expected NOx and VOC emissions will be less than or equal to the target levels, the Baltimore region will meet the RFP requirements for 2023.
+Because the expected NOx and VOC emissions will be less than or equal to the target levels, Cecil County will meet the RFP requirements for 2023.